spthermo/generative-image-inpainting/README.md

 ## Prerequisites
 The architecture has been implemented using the following:
--Python 3.5
+- Python 3.5
--Scipy
+- Scipy
--Torchvision
+- Torchvision
--Tensorflow 1.7.0
+- Tensorflow 1.7.0
--Tensorboard
+- Tensorboard

 Tensorflow and Tensorboard are used for visualization and monitoring purposes, thus they are not mandatory.